All Episodes

 And that's essentially what this scam is.

-Elizabeth Hasselbeck then weighed in after kill me.
+Elizabeth Hasselbeck then weighed in after Killmead.

-Because they can't function together well, it then gives him the authority under what rule.
+Because they can't function together well, it then gives him the authority under what rule?

 So there was Elizabeth Hasselbeck was wondering what happened to the Obama who was going to bring people together.

-That Obama only existed when he went to the view.
+That Obama only existed when he went to the View.

-He'd say that kind of nonsense on the view, and everybody watching the views, oh, what a great guy.
+He'd say that kind of nonsense on the View, and everybody watching the Views, oh, what a great guy.

-He's gonna unite us, he's gonna bring us together, he's gonna get rid of all of these arguments and partisanship and all this, and everything Obama's doing has been a false promise.
+He's going to get rid of all of these arguments and partisanship and all this.

 Everything has been misdirection at best.

-I thought he said that he was going to bring everybody together and unite the United States and see this also unnecessary, because if people would simply have understood socialists, liberals, leftists, whatever, then they could have, with intelligence, rejected Obama's promises as empty.
+And see, it's also unnecessary, because if people would simply have understood socialists, liberals, leftists, whatever, then they could have, with intelligence, rejected Obama's promises as empty.

 Because I'm telling you, there was no way that what he was promising was going to happen the way he was going about it.